hawkular/hawkular-metrics-openshift/README.md

 ### Notes

-1. Scaling is not supported yet.
+1. Scaling of C* is not supported yet.
-2. RHQ Metrics version 0.2.4 is supported only with memory data store.